Brad Pitt And Kate Hudson Face Dating Rumor, As Do Angelina Jolie And Jared Leto

 “Jared is carefree and a little bit crazy—which is so [Angelina]’s type,” the source continued.
 “He’s a campaigner for LGBT rights and works with a number of charities, just like [Angelina].
 When she filed for divorce from [Brad Pitt], one of the first people she heard from was Jared.”

-Brad Pitt and Angelina Jolie began their relationship while filming Mr. & Mrs. Smith in 2004 but didn’t go public until after Pitt’s then-wife, Jennifer Anistion, filed for divorce.
+Brad Pitt and Angelina Jolie began their relationship while filming Mr. & Mrs. Smith in 2004 but didn’t go public until after Pitt’s then-wife, Jennifer Aniston, filed for divorce.

 [Featured Image by Anthony Harvey/Getty Images]